-Under the supervision and mentorship of our extraordinary and diverse faculty, students will experience the canon of American modern dance, learning to understand and respect the lineage while embracing the future of contemporary forms.
+Students learn from our extraordinary and diverse faculty and from internationally acclaimed artists-in-residence, such as Jennifer Muller/The Works.
+From ballet to Hip-Hop and jazz to Afro-Caribbean, students will learn dance technique, dance history, choreography, and how to teach dance.
+Students will experience the canon of American modern dance, learning to understand and respect the lineage while embracing the future of contemporary forms.

 Formal Pathway to Dance Teacher Certification

-This is a specialized program created with the Connecticut State Department of Education to certify those public school dance teachers who have not yet been certified.
+This specialized program created with the Connecticut State Department of Education is designed for public-school dance teachers who have not yet been certified.
 The program is only open to currently employed public school dance teachers.

-For further information please contact Catherine J. Fellows, CCSU Dance Education Coordinator, (860) 832-2167
+For further information please contact Pascal Rekoert, CCSU Dance Education Coordinator at email@example.com, or Jennifer DelSanto, secretary (860) 832-2155.

 Dance Education Program Coordinator/Director: